sbiersdorff/CoMD/README.md

  * `-p <potname>` : name of the EAM potential
  * `-d <potdir>` : directory where EAM potential files reside
  * `-z` : disable periodic boundary conditions
+ * `-x Nx -y Ny -z Nz` : create an FCC lattice with the given dimensions (in lattice cell dimensions).
+ * `-s defgrad` : perform a 1D stretch (in x) of the domain with the specified deformation gradient.

+Additional command line parameters for the OpenCL version:

+ * `-g` : use the GPU if available

 ## Directories

 `src-flat`:
 This is the base code with the data structure flattened out.
 We assume that all particles will be mapped to a grid that has cells that are at least one cuttoff in each dimension.
 Interactions between particles are handled as interactions between particles in pairs of mesh cells.  `Main` is in `pmd.c`.

+`src-ocl`:
+This contains the OpenCL implementation.
+The OpenCL version uses the IO routines in `src-flat` and makes copies of that data (with different data layout, as appropriate).
+The OpenCL code runs the base code after the OpenCL runs, to test for correctness.

 `data`:
 This contains a few input files for testing.
 Note that the code in the `src-flat` directory has been verified against `clsman` and we have confidence that it gives correct results for EAM potential.